 Come learn from the experts on how to change your bike tire.
 Bring your own bike tire, along with the tools you have to change it with.
 Bring a bike tube, tire levers, CO2 cartridge.
 If you don’t have those items, you can buy them at CycleMania before the clinic.

 Capacity: 30 people

-Cost: $15 (plus bring your own tube and CO2 cartridge)
+Cost: $15 and you must bring your own tube and CO2 cartridge

 Tri for a Cure Swim Clinics